 November 2007 Archives

-Cosmetics are minimally regulated by the FDA.
-The FDA prohibits "misbranded" or "adulterated" products in "interstate commerce".
-This amounts to either exceedingly mundane, or exceedingly basic oversight.
+The FDA does prohibit "misbranded" or "adulterated" products in "interstate commerce", which amounts to exceedingly mundane, or exceedingly basic oversight.
 The containers, for instance, cannot be "so made, formed, or filled as to be misleading".
-Cosmetics themselves cannot "consist in whole or in part of any filthy putrid, or decomposed substance".
+The cosmetics themselves cannot "consist in whole or in part of any filthy putrid, or decomposed substance".
 Granted, it's comforting to know that in America, you'll probably be spared the 6:30AM surprise of patting shaving cream with lumps of decomposed rat tails onto your cheeks.
-But clearly with the federal bar low, industry gets a lot of latitude for formulating its products as it sees fit.
-While the average hand soap fails to impress us as potentially dangerous, there are quite a few products marketed in the US that contain disturbing levels of carcinogens or reproductive hazards that are banned in Japan, Australia and the EU.
+But with the federal bar low, industry gets a lot of latitude for formulating its products as it sees fit.
+While the average hand soap fails to impress us as potentially dangerous, there are quite a few products marketed in the US that contain disturbing levels of the same carcinogens or reproductive hazards that are banned in Japan, Australia and the EU.

 There are regulations in place in the US, but people who assume that the regulatory environment of the 1970's and 1980's is still keeping unsafe chemicals off the market be surprised at the current state of affairs.
 For instance in the EPA's Toxic Substances Control Act (TSCA), provides regulations for chemicals in the environment.
 Apparently TSCA is weak enough that some people deride it as the "Toxic Substances Conversation Act".
 60,000 chemicals were grandfathered in when the act was first put in place.
 At the 25th anniversary of the organization, Lynn Goldman, a professor at John's Hopkins University, said she realized just how flawed regulation might be when, "someone from the chemical industry got up to salute TSCA and said ""This is the perfect stature.
 I wish every law could be like TSCA"".

 In Europe, cosmetics are regulated by the European Commission/ Directorate General Enterprise and Industry, which oversees both the competitiveness and safety of EU products.
 The fact that both goals, competitiveness and safety, are combined in the same organization, underlines the idea that one does not cancel the other out.
+The health of the industry is ostensibly tied to the safety of the chemicals.
 As well, the EU Health and Consumer Protection Directorate regulates chemicals in cosmetics.
-To date, about over 1000 chemicals, carcinogens, mutagens, and reproductive toxins (CMRs), which are prohibited in European cosmetics.
+To date, about over 1000 chemicals, carcinogens, mutagens, and reproductive toxicants (CMRs), which are prohibited in European cosmetics.
 The Health and Consumer Protection Directorate also removes imported products containing banned chemicals or chemicals in excess of allowable levels.
 It recently pulled several brands of nail polish with dibutyl-phthalate, and body-care products with hydroquinone and N-Nitrosodiethanolamine.

-In his book, "Exposed, The Toxic Chemistry of Everyday Products and What's at Stake for American Power", Mark Shapiro describes how chemical regulation in the United States has lagged since it's heyday in the 1970's and 1980's, especially in past decade.
-By contrast, he says, the EU is increasing it's chemical regulation, and in fact setting safety standards for products.
-Shapiro notes that US opposition to chemical regulation emphasizes the economic cost necessary to comply with the rules, and that US lobbyists even accuse the EU of welfare economics.
+Shapiro notes that US company opposition to chemical regulation emphasizes the economic cost necessary to comply with the rules, and that US lobbyists even accuse the EU of welfare economics.
 However European agencies stress they're not sacrificing profit at the alter of environmental socialism, not even close.
-Instead, Shapiro argues that the EU, which currently manufactures more chemicals for the world market than the U.S., is taking a proactive stance on manufacturing standards that's threatening to leave the U.S. in the dust, even as the U.S. loses deals insisting that business profits trump consumer safety.
+The EU currently manufactures more chemicals for the world market than the U.S., and Shapiro argues that they are taking a proactive stance on manufacturing standards that's threatening to leave the U.S. in the dust, even as the U.S. loses deals insisting that business profits trump consumer safety.

-Shapiro's book covers accounts of cosmetic regulation, as well as endocrine disruptors - especially phthalates, as well as GMO's, persistant organic pollutants (POPs) (like DDT, Aldrin, Dieldrin, Endrin, Chlordane, Heptachlor, Hexachlorobenzene, Mirex, Toxaphene, Polychlorinated Biphenyls, Dioxins, and Furans), and the EU Restriction of Hazardous Substances Directive (RoHS) that regulates substances in electronic equipment (like lead, Mercury, Cadmium, Hexavalent chromium, Polybrominated biphenyls (PBB), and Polybrominated diphenyl ether (PBDE)).
-The U.S. consistently undermines efforts to regulate the chemicals and his telling of these events is interesting.
+Shapiro's book covers accounts of cosmetic regulation, as well as endocrine disruptors - especially phthalates, GMO's, persistant organic pollutants (POPs) (like DDT, Aldrin, Dieldrin, Endrin, Chlordane, Heptachlor, Hexachlorobenzene, Mirex, Toxaphene, Polychlorinated Biphenyls, Dioxins, and Furans), and the EU Restriction of Hazardous Substances Directive (RoHS) that regulates substances in electronic equipment (like lead, Mercury, Cadmium, Hexavalent chromium, Polybrominated biphenyls (PBB), and Polybrominated diphenyl ether (PBDE)).
+In his telling, the U.S. consistently undermines efforts to regulate the chemicals.

 Shapiro makes a convincing case in an interesting book, that the EU's more aggressive stance on chemicals will benefit its economy, as well as citizens within and outside the EU.